peterhorst/fibonacci/README.md

 Along with the writiMIDI function, you can also call printNotes to print a list of the letter names to the console, or printNumbers to print the integers in the sequence.

-writeMIDI, printNotes, and printNumbers all take the same three parameters:
+write_midi, print_notes, and print_numbers all take the same three parameters:
 - **x**: the first integer in the sequence (use 0 for the Fibonacci sequence)
 - **y**: the second integer in the sequence (use 1 for the Fibonacci sequence)
 - **count**: how many notes or numbers to return